rahulkj/rahulkj.github.io/_posts/2013-02-22-json-parsing.md

 ---

 layout: post
 title: "📝 JSON Parsing"
 date:   2013-02-22 15:05:00 -0600
 tags:
-  - java
-  - json
+  - programming
   - parsing
-  - spring
-  - rest
 categories:
-  - development
-  - programming
+  - Programming

 ---

 Recently, I had a requirement, where in I had to read a property file which contains JSON strings.